oddjobs-maple/odd_jobs/out/README.md

 Permarogues are typically unconstrained (although they can, of course, be mixed with other odd jobs, e.g. grim reaper), except that they cannot take second job advancement.

+Permarogues are, like permarchers, very fragile, and again like permarchers, they lack multi-target attacks.
+However, the damage formula for Lucky Seven is so favorable, that permarogues can be considered one of the most powerful odd jobs.

 ## STR Assassin

 Also known as: “STR Sin”, “Strength Assassin”